Back To Search Results

 • Zoon balanitis

-A thorough clinical investigation, together with a careful diagnostic examination, can distinguish BXO from mimics and guide treatment.
+A thorough clinical investigation and a careful diagnostic examination, which may include a biopsy and a histological analysis, can distinguish balanitis xerotica obliterans from mimics and guide treatment.

 Prognosis

-Penile cancer is an uncommon but dangerous male malignancy with a tumor-specific mortality of 30%.
-Circumcision may significantly reduce this risk, especially when performed in the neonatal period, as phimosis is an independent risk factor for malignant transformation.[93][94]
-This potentially devastating diagnosis occurs in up to 15% of BXO cases and takes many years to develop.
-In contrast, lichen sclerosus of the vulva has a reported 5% estimated risk of progression to SCC.[95]
+Penile cancer is an uncommon but dangerous male malignancy with a tumor-specific mortality of 30%.[124]
+As mentioned, the potentially devastating diagnosis of penile cancer occurs in up to 15% of balanitis xerotica obliterans cases but takes many years to develop.[125][126][127][128]
+Circumcision may reduce this risk significantly, especially in the neonatal period, as phimosis is an independent risk factor for malignant transformation.[129]
+In contrast, lichen sclerosus of the vulva has only a reported 5% estimated risk of progression to squamous cell carcinoma.

-Untreated chronic inflammation is widely known to raise the risk of penile cancer.
-BXO carries an increased malignant potential, estimated to be as high as 15% if untreated.[96][97][98]
-Chronic inflammation results in genetic and epigenetic changes, as well as abnormal cellular homeostasis and cytokine activation, promoting malignant transformation.[99]
-About 28% to 50% of patients with penile cancer have a history of BXO.
-Early use of steroid creams can significantly limit disease progression, while early circumcision is curative in many clinical situations.
+Chronic inflammation results in genetic and epigenetic changes, as well as abnormal cellular homeostasis and cytokine activation, promoting malignant transformation.[130]
+A significant number of patients with penile cancer (up to 50%) report a history of balanitis xerotica obliterans.
+Early use of steroid creams can limit disease progression significantly, while early circumcision is curative in most clinical situations involving the foreskin.

 Complications

-The complications of BXO usually arise from late diagnosis and may include disease recurrence, phimosis, paraphimosis, meatal stenosis, progression to penile cancer, urethral strictures, and urinary retention.
-BXO is widely known to lead to SCC, though this association is generally underappreciated and underestimated.[100]
+The complications of balanitis xerotica obliterans usually arise from late diagnosis and may include disease recurrence, phimosis, paraphimosis, meatal stenosis, progression to penile cancer, urethral strictures, genital scarring, glans ulceration, frenulum contraction, and urinary retention.
+Balanitis xerotica obliterans is widely known to lead to squamous cell carcinoma of the penis, though this association is generally underappreciated and underestimated.[131]

-The following complications were noted in a 10-year retrospective study of patients with BXO:
+The following complications were noted in a 10-year retrospective study of patients with balanitis xerotica obliterans:

 • 62.6% had foreskin scarring